onehashai/onehash-connect/zerver/webhooks/pingdom/doc.md

-Zulip supports integration with Pingdom and can notify you of uptime status changes from your Pingdom dashboard.
+Connect supports integration with Pingdom and can notify you of uptime status changes from your Pingdom dashboard.

 1. {!create-stream.md!}